CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 Using Celery and Flask deployed to Google App Engine, and Google Cloud Memory Store for Redis was an interesting experience.
 I would have loved to test the system under heavy load to see how it scaled. (a task for another day).

-However, I was able to learn a lot about how to manage background tasks in a scalable way.
+Overall, I learned a lot about managing background tasks in a scalable way.
 I also learned a lot about how to manage costs when using managed services like App Engine, Google Cloud Memory Store, and Cloud SQL.

-I hope this reflection gives you some insight into you might approach building your next application with background tasks in mind.
+I hope this reflection gives you some insight into how you might approach building your next application with background tasks in mind.

 Will